jmoseka/astro-tabiri/README.md

 ## Problem Statement
 In the post-COVID-19 era, astrology has become increasingly popular, particularly among Millennials and Gen z.
 This trend is characterized by an increasing demand for easily accessible astrology-related content.
-The challenge lies in the overwhelming nature of the information available websites, making it difficult for users to find specific content related to their zodiac signs and general horoscope predictions.
+The challenge lies in the overwhelming nature of the information available on websites, making it difficult for users to find specific content related to their zodiac signs and general horoscope predictions.

 ## Solution